sqr-peg/Apple-ID-AppleScript/README.md

 -   Who was your favorite film star or character in school?
 -   Who was your favorite singer or band in high school?

+#### Security Question 2 - Great Britain

+-   What is your dream job?
+-   What is your favourite children's book?
+-   What was the model of your first motorised vehicle?
+-   What was your childhood nickname?
+-   Who was your favourite film star or character in school?
+-   Who was your favourite singer or band in school?

 #### Security Question 3

 -   In what city did your parents meet?